mrhoseah/dolphin/README.md

 > **You don't have to swim an ocean of hundreds of frameworks and boilerplates.
 Let Dolphin make your work easier!**

-Dolphin Framework is a modern, enterprise-grade web framework written in Go, inspired by the elegant developer experience of Laravel.
-It combines Go's performance and concurrency capabilities with a productive, batteries-included developer workflow.
+Dolphin Framework is a modern, enterprise-grade web framework written in Go, taking inspiration from productive web frameworks like Laravel.
+It combines Go's performance and concurrency capabilities with a batteries-included developer workflow.

 **Why Dolphin?** Because building web applications shouldn't feel like navigating through endless documentation, configuring complex build systems, or wrestling with boilerplate code.
-Dolphin brings a polished developer experience to Go—taking inspiration from Laravel—so rapid development feels natural and delightful.
+Dolphin brings a polished developer experience to Go—inspired by productive frameworks—so rapid development feels natural and delightful.

 ## ✨ Key Features

 - **🚀 Rapid Development**: Built-in scaffolding and code generation
-- **🗄️ Database Migrations**: Integrated with [Raptor](https://github.com/mrhoseah/raptor) for Laravel-style migrations
+- **🗄️ Database Migrations**: Integrated with [Raptor](https://github.com/mrhoseah/raptor) for database migrations
 - **🔄 Active Record ORM**: GORM-based ORM with repository pattern
 - **🛡️ Middleware System**: Comprehensive middleware for auth, CORS, logging, and more
 - **📱 Frontend Integration**: Built-in support for Vue.js, React.js, and Tailwind CSS